Corpus Callosum Pipeline

 • midline_length: Length along the corpus callosum midline (mm)

-• curvature: Average curve of the midline (degrees), measured by angle between it’s sub-segements
+• curvature: Average curve of the midline (degrees), measured by angle between its sub-segments

 Subdivisions

 • areas: Areas of CC using an improved Hofer-Frahm sub-division method (mm²).
-This gives more consistent sub-segemnts while preserving the original ratios.
+This gives more consistent sub-segments while preserving the original ratios.

 Thickness Analysis: